meeroslav/missing.manual/src/blog/til-return-type/index.md

 //    ^ = type T1 = void
 ```

-Ok, so now we know how to extract return type, but we still need type of `setTimeout` to feed it as a generic parameter.
-Luckily, JavaScript has neat [typeof](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) operator.
+Ok, so now we know how to extract the return type, but we still need the type of `setTimeout` to feed it as a generic parameter.
+Luckily, JavaScript has a neat [typeof](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) operator.
 We can now write the above code as:
 ```typescript
 let timeout: ReturnType<typeof setTimeout>;